-This is a pair of utility functions for a situation that I too often gloss over: when making a chart with different fill colors (such as stacked bars with a sequential palette), it can be good to vary the label color to maintain good contrast between the background and foreground.
+This is a set of utility functions and classes for a situation that I too often gloss over: when making a chart with different fill colors (such as stacked bars with a sequential palette), it can be good to vary the label color to maintain good contrast between the background and foreground.
 For example, the ColorBrewer palettes often go from such a dark color to such a light color that black or dark gray labels won't be visible over the darkest bar, and white or light gray labels won't be visible over the lightest bar.
 This helps prepare for that by testing the contrast between a palette (presumably bar fill colors) and a light and dark option (presumably label text on those bars).

 A contrast ratio is calculated by colorspace::contrast_ratio